Anomalous Josephson Coupling and High-Harmonics in Non-Centrosymmetric Superconductors with $S$-wave Spin-Triplet Pairing: Orbital-singlet spin-triplet pairs and -vector profile along the Fermi lines

 By introducing orbital indices to label the ${\bf d}$-vector, we have that $d^{(xy,zx)}_{x}=d^{(xy,yz)}_{y}$.
-A schematic illustration of the spin and orbital structure of the Cooper pair is shown in Fig.~\ref{fig1} (a).
+A schematic illustration of the spin and orbital structure of the Cooper pair is shown in Fig.~1a.
 This type of pairing exhibits nodal points along the diagonal of the Brillouin zone ([110] direction) with nonzero topological number that is due to the chiral symmetry of the BdG Hamiltonian \cite{Sato2011PRB,Yada2011PRB,Brydon2011PRB,Mercaldo16,fukaya18,fukaya19,Fuk20}.
-Before analysing the Josephson effects in the junction formed by interfacing NCS [Fig.~\ref{fig1} (b)], it is useful to consider the structure of the spin-triplet pairing in momentum space along the Fermi lines.
-This is evaluated by considering the anomalous components of the Green's function (Sect.
-II of SI).
-To this aim we choose two representative configurations whose electron density yields four [Fig.~\ref{fig1} (c)] and six [Fig.~\ref{fig1} (d)] Fermi lines around the $\Gamma$ point.
+Before analysing the Josephson effects in the junction formed by interfacing NCS [Fig.~1b], it is useful to consider the structure of the spin-triplet pairing in momentum space along the Fermi lines.
+This is evaluated by considering the anomalous components of the Green's function (see Methods for details).
+To this aim we choose two representative configurations whose electron density yields four [Fig.~1c] and six [Fig.~1d] Fermi lines around the $\Gamma$ point.
 The inner Fermi lines are more isotropic, while the outer ones exhibit a more pronounced anisotropy.
-For the examined 2D tetragonal configuration, the $xy$ orbital at $k=0$ is lower in energy as compared to the $(xz,yz)$ bands.
-We start by observing how the orientation of the ${\bf d}$-vector at a given $k$-point is modified along the Fermi lines.
-For those bands having large Fermi momentum, i.e. bands 1 and 2 in Fig.~\ref{fig1} (e) and (f), we have obtained that the ${\bf d}$-vector is mostly pointing along the $x$ ($y$) direction for crystal wave vectors above (below) the diagonal.
-This is because the electronic configurations at the Fermi level have dominant $xy$ character and mixing with $xz$ and $yz$ states through the spin-orbit and the orbital Rashba couplings.
-When we consider the bands closer to the center of the Brillouin zone [Fig.~\ref{fig1} (g)-(j)], we observe that the ${\bf d}$-vector exhibits a completely different pattern which is marked by an orientation that is mostly along the [110] direction [Fig.~\ref{fig1} (g),(h)] or perpendicular to it [Fig.~\ref{fig1} (i),(j)].
-Such behavior is mostly due to the dominant $(xz,yz)$ character of the electronic states and the fact that the B$_1$ pairing does not involve a direct coupling between such orbital states, thus implying an equal weight for $d_x$ and $d_y$ components.
-The results in Fig.~\ref{fig1} (c)-(j) provide evidence of the Cooper pairs along the Fermi lines having a spin-triplet configuration not uniform in orientation and amplitude that strongly depends on the orbital character of the corresponding electronic states.
+For the examined 2D tetragonal configuration, the $xy$ orbital at $k=0$ is lower in energy as compared to the $(zx,yz)$ bands.
+We start by observing how the orientation of the ${\bf d}$-vector at a given $\bm{k}$-point is modified along the Fermi lines.
+For those bands having large Fermi momentum, i.e. bands 1 and 2 in Fig.~1e and Fig.~1f, we have obtained that the ${\bf d}$-vector is mostly pointing along the $x$ ($y$) direction for crystal wave vectors above (below) the diagonal.
+This is because the electronic configurations at the Fermi level have dominant $xy$ character and mixing with $zx$ and $yz$ states through the spin-orbit and the orbital Rashba couplings.
+When we consider the bands closer to the center of the Brillouin zone [Figs.~1g-j], we observe that the ${\bf d}$-vector exhibits a completely different pattern which is marked by an orientation that is mostly along the [110] direction [Figs.~1g,h] or perpendicular to it [Figs.~1i,j].
+Such behavior is mostly due to the dominant $(zx,yz)$ character of the electronic states and the fact that the B$_1$ pairing does not involve a direct coupling between such orbital states, thus implying an equal weight for $d_x$ and $d_y$ components.
+The results in Figs.~1c-j provide evidence of the Cooper pairs along the Fermi lines having a spin-triplet configuration not uniform in orientation and amplitude that strongly depends on the orbital character of the corresponding electronic states.